MERQ-Systems/Bahmni_default-config/README.md

-## Default Bahmni configuration and data.
+## Default Bahmni configuration and data for Momona Healthcare
 ======================================================================

 #### Deploy